 Internal communications training, newsroom style

-Led by a TV journalist with 30 years’ experience at the BBC, the course is unlike any other internal communications training your staff will have experienced before.
+Led by a TV journalist with more than 30 years’ experience at the BBC, the course is unlike any other internal communications training your staff will have experienced before.

 There are no yawn-provoking PowerPoint slides.
 Not even a glimpse.
 The workshop is energetic and challenging – and above all, it’s effective.